MarcelMeurer/WVD-Hydra/README.md

     - 202: Still running
     - 409: Failed

+Optional filtering:
+HTTP-Get commands to query VMs by user or to delete a host can have additional filter in the header:
+ - "LimitToSubscriptions" = "49f90bf9-ddf8-48b2-bf90-629f3dbef550,f7f733a1-92f8-4ff4-8e49-6ecd7c3533f3"	(filtering by subscriptions of the VMs/hosts)
+ - "LimitToPoolGroups" = "engineering,sales"	(filtering by pool groups)
+ - "LimitToPoolType" = "personal"	(filtering by host pool type: personal or pooled)

 ## Updating the client secret of the app service
 During the rollout of Hydra, a service principal of the app service was created using the PowerShell script.
 The service principal is used by the web GUI to authenticate users and get the profile data, like the group membership.
 The secret of the service principal typically expires after one year and must be recreated.
 To do that, go into Azure AD -> App registrations -> All applications and select the used service principal (by default named "svc-HydraWebAuthentication".
 Generate a new client secret in "Certificates & secrets".
 Copy the new secret value into the clipboard and navigate to the deployed key vault (having the same name as the website of the Hydra portal).
 In the key vault, go to Secrets and update the secret "AzureAd--ClientSecret" with the copied secret.
 Restart the app service to use the updated secret.